Pallium India

 Pallium India is a national registered charitable trust formed in 2003 aimed at providing quality palliative care and effective pain relief for patients in India.
 Dr. M. R. Rajagopal is the founder and chairman of Pallium India.
-Pallium India works in collaboration with several national and international organisations to improve the accessibility and affordability of pain relief drugs (opioids) and other low-cost medicines, to ensure the availability of palliative care services in India and to improve the quality of palliative care services provided by the healthcare and allied health care professionals.
+The organization works with national and international organisations to improve the accessibility and affordability of pain relief drugs (opioids) and other low-cost medicines, to ensure the availability of palliative care services in India and to improve the quality of palliative care services provided by the healthcare and allied health care professionals.
 In February 2016, Pallium India was accredited by Social Justice Department of Government of Kerala.

 Activities

-Pallium India's vision is an India in which palliative care is integrated in all health care so that every person has access to effective pain relief and quality palliative care along with disease–specific treatment and across the continuum of care.
-Pallium India's mission is to catalyze the development of effective pain relief and quality palliative care services and their integration in health care across India through delivery of services, education, building capacities, policy, research, advocacy and information.
+Pallium India seeks to insure equitable access to effective pain relief and quality palliative care alongside disease–specific treatment through delivery of services, education, building capacities, policy, research, advocacy and information.

-The activities spearheaded by Pallium India concentrate mostly on areas inadequately addressed by existing organizations.
+Pallium India concentrates its activities on areas inadequately addressed by existing organizations.
 Pallium India works with Central and State Governments of India for integrating palliative care into the healthcare system, facilitating palliative care education and improving access to essential and affordable medicines like morphine and other opioids.

 In 2017, Pallium India opened a library dedicated to palliative care.
-Books were donated by Elisabeth Kübler-Ross Foundation and Dr Odette Spruyt of Peter MacCallum Cancer Centre.
+Books were donated by the Elisabeth Kübler-Ross Foundation and Dr. Odette Spruyt of Peter MacCallum Cancer Centre.

 Pallium India runs home visit programs in and around Trivandrum, as well as inpatient and outpatient clinics in collaboration with different hospitals in Trivandrum.
 Other services include bereavement support groups, Vocational Rehabilitation Program for patients and families and education of children whose parents are under treatment by Pallium India.
-Services to poor patients are provided free of cost.
-Expenses in this regard are met by donations.
+Services to poor patients are provided free of cost, expenses met by donations.

-Trivandrum Institute of Palliative Sciences (TIPS) is an organ of Pallium India, established in 2006.
+The Trivandrum Institute of Palliative Sciences (TIPS) is an organ of Pallium India, established in 2006.
 In 2012, TIPS was declared a World Health Organization Collaborating Centre (WHOCC) for Training and Policy on Access to Pain Relief.
 Education and research are major activities of TIPS.
 TIPS provides medical care (inpatient, out-patient and home care services), counselling care, rehabilitation and other supportive services.